Pull out all the stops: Textual analysis via punctuation sequences: Case study: Author analysis

 In~\cref{heatmaps_KL}, we show heat maps of KL divergence between discrete probability distributions induced by the feature vectors $\p{f}^1$, $\p{f}^3$, $\p{f}^4$, and $\p{f}^5$.
 We define the \todefine{consistency} of an author relative to a feature as the mean KL divergence for that feature computed across all pairs of documents by that author.
 That is,

 where $a$ denotes an author in our corpus and $\mathcal{D}_a$ is the set of documents by author $a$.
 For each feature in~\cref{heatmaps_KL}, we show the 10 (respectively, 50) most-consistent authors in the top row (respectively, bottom row).
 Diagonal blocks with black outlines correspond to documents by the same author.
-Although there appears to be greater similarity within diagonal blocks than between them for several of the authors, the heat maps are difficult to interpret.
+Although there appears to be greater similarity within diagonal blocks than between them for several of the authors, it is difficult to interpret the heat maps when there are many authors (and it becomes increasingly difficult as one considers progressively more authors).

 In~\cref{consistency_plots}, we show author consistency in our entire corpus for the feature vectors $\p{f}^1$, $\p{f}^3$, $\p{f}^4$, and $\p{f}^5$.
 In each panel, we show a baseline (in blue), which we obtain by choosing, uniformly at random, $1000$ ordered pairs of documents by distinct authors and computing the mean KL divergence between the features of these document pairs.
-(One pair is a single element of an off-diagonal block of a matrix like~\cref{heatmaps_KL}.)
+One pair is a single element of an off-diagonal block of a matrix like those in~\cref{heatmaps_KL}.

 We order each panel from the least-consistent author to the most-consistent author.
-Authors can differ across panels, because consistency ~\eqref{consistency} is a feature-dependent quantity.
-We observe in all panels of~\cref{consistency_plots} that most authors are more consistent on average that the baseline.
-(In other words, the black curve lies below the blue horizontal line for most authors.)
-We observe that differences between authors relative to the baseline is most pronounced for the feature $\p{f}^3$ (see~\cref{features}).
+Authors can differ across panels, because the consistency measure~\eqref{consistency} is a feature-dependent quantity.
+We observe in all panels of~\cref{consistency_plots} that most authors are more consistent on average than the baseline.
+(The black curve lies below the blue horizontal line for most authors.)
+The differences between authors relative to the baseline are most pronounced for the feature $\p{f}^3$ (see~\cref{features}).
+This suggests that $\p{f}^3$ may carry more information than our other five features about an author's idiosyncratic style.
+We come back to this observation in \cref{sec:author_rec}.

+In~\cref{dist_KL}, we show the distribution of KL divergence values between documents by the same authors (in black) and between documents by distinct authors (in blue).
+For~\cref{consistency_plots}, we use the former to compute author consistency (by taking the mean of the values for each author) and the latter to compute the consistency baseline (by taking the mean of all values).
+For all features, we see from a Kolmogorov--Smirnov (KS) test that the difference between the empirical distributions is statistically significant.
+(In all cases, the p-value is less than or equal to $1.218 \times 10^{-79}$.)